-- 1. If the student cancels within five (5) calendar days of enrollment, the student may cancel the enrollment and is entitled to a full refund of all monies paid. - 2.
-If the student cancels six (6) calendar days or more after enrollment and has not submitted any assignments/quizzes, the student is entitled to a reduction in tuition.
+- 1. If the student cancels within ten (10) calendar days of enrollment, the student may cancel the enrollment and is entitled to a full refund of all monies paid. - 2.
+If the student cancels eleven (11) calendar days or more after enrollment and has not submitted any assignments/quizzes, the student is entitled to a reduction in tuition.
 The school is entitled to a nonrefundable registration charge of 20% of the total tuition, not to exceed \$200. - 3.
-If the student cancels six (6) calendar days or more after enrollment and has submitted an assignment/quiz, tuition will be adjusted.
+If the student cancels eleven (11) calendar days or more after enrollment and has submitted an assignment/quiz, tuition will be adjusted.
 The school will retain the \$200 registration charge.
 If the student has paid more than the registration charge and adjusted tuition, he/she is entitled to a refund for the total paid in excess.
 If the student has paid less than the registration charge and adjusted tuition, he/she will owe USCI the difference.
 Adjusted tuition is based on the percent of program assignments/quizzes/graded documents completed determined by how many assignments/quizzes have been completed.
 Refunds are exclusive of books, tool and supplies.
 The adjusted tuition charge is based on the following schedule: - a.
 If the student completes up to 10 percent of the assignments/quizzes, he/she is entitled to a 90 percent reduction in tuition and refund of any excess tuition paid. - b.
 If the student completes up to 25 percent of the assignments/quizzes, he/she is entitled to a 75 percent reduction in tuition and refund of any excess tuition paid. - c.
 If the student completes up to 50 percent of the assignments/quizzes, he/she is entitled to a 50 percent reduction in tuition and refund of any excess tuition paid. - d.
 If the student completes more than 50 percent of the assignments/quizzes, he/she is not entitled to a reduction in tuition. - 4.
 If the student has not completed the program in 18 months, the school is entitled to the full tuition and no refund will be issued. - 5.
 If the school cancels the program within 12 months of the student's enrollment date, the student is entitled to a full refund, except if the school ceases operation.
 As a regular part of its maintenance and review of content, the school may cease offering an individual course/s in the program.
 Students actively in the discontinued course will be allowed to finish per school policy for time to complete courses. - 6.
 Any refund due will be issued within 30 days of USCI's receipt of notice of cancellation. - 7.
 Any books or other items or services purchased separately through the school (including their shipping and handling) are not refundable. - 8.
-Students are assessed a one-time, non-refundable application charge of \$75 (non-refundable after the 5-day cancellation period).
-Students are also assessed an annual \$50 non-refundable technology charge. - 9.
+Technology charges are not refundable. - 9.
 Credit granted for previous training will not impact the refund policy. - 10.
 A \$30 NSF charge will be assessed on payments returned for insufficient funds. - 11.
 A \$10 late charge will be assessed for payments not received by the due date. - 12.
 Technology charges are not refundable. - 13.
 If any delinquency is not covered within 40 days of the institution's notice, USCI reserves the right to call the total course price due immediately plus any related collection or attorney fees. - 14.
 No refund is due if USCI ceases operation. - 15.
 If an enrollment is not accepted, all monies paid by the applicant will be refunded. - 16.
 The official date of termination is the date the school receives the student's notice of cancellation.